tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 * Allow larger storage than the current 4096 bytes of the Termination Message.
 * Allow users to reference a result parameter in its current form
 * Use existing objects (or standard ones incl CRDs) where the complexity _can_ be abstracted from a user.
+* _Potential_ for usage by CloudEvent payloads that can be stored as a result parameter and then use JSONPath on a result parameter to be able to target the contents.
+  - Do we add this as part of the scope?
+Not only change the storage but update the access method to build on top of **TEP-0080: Support domain-scoped parameter/result names** to allow access to the contents of result Parameter through JSONPath scoping?

 ### Non-Goals